Barood (1976 film): Plot

-Anup Saxena, a young eight-year-old boy lives in Bombay in a middle class society, with his father Durga Prasad Saxena, who is a Police Inspector in Bombay Police.
+Anup Saxena, a young eight-year-old boy lives in Mumbai in a middle class society, with his father Durga Prasad Saxena, who is a Police Inspector in Mumbai Police.
 He receives a medal for his dedication, honesty for his services, given to the force.
 Anup's life is suddenly goes dark, when he witnesses four notorious smugglers, Prem, Jagdish, Ratan and Bakshi, assault and kill his father, in broad daylight on Juhu Beach.

-He spends the rest of his childhood trying to make money and a sporting figure to avenge his father's death.
+He spends the rest of his childhood trying to make money to avenge his father's death.
 Twelve years later, the boy is now a champion motor cyclist.
 He, with the help of his pet Labrador Django, seeks revenge.
 In true Hollywood style, he begins to track down and eliminate the gang of smugglers.

 His search leads him to various places like Las Vegas, New York, Geneva, Madrid, Paris, Barcelona, and the coastal areas of Spain.
 Where he finds his life threatened by his father's murderers.
 He kills them one by one in different countries like Prem in Geneva, Ratan in Las Vegas and Jagdish in New York.
 He leaves his dog at a kennel with Harry Ramani, a vet.
 He tries to woo Sapna, who is an assistant of Bakshi, in order to get his details and kill him.
 Bakshi is shot by him, but survives and Anup is already followed by a New York-based retired police detective Balraj Gupta, who is a friend of his late father and is determined to save him.
 He shadows his every move and will not hesitate to arrest him.
 Gupta and Bakshi, the Mafia Lord are hell bent to track him.
 Bakshi is into wine manufacturing and is operating out of Madrid and has a beautiful daughter Seema.
 Anup starts falling for her and then kidnaps her and takes her to an island and tells Bakshi to follow his instructions.

 Bakshi's cronies give anup a wild car chase and finally Bakshi tries to follow him and dies in a car crash.
 Gupta arrests Anup and takes him to the police but in the middle of the trip he uncuffs and releases him.
 Seema wants to go with him.
 But he leaves her stranded in the middle and hands himself over to the police.
 After his release from the jail, Gupta comes to receive him and finally they end up together.